-Extended producer responsibility for packaging in Norway
+Extended producer responsibility (EPR) for packaging in Norway

-The following entities are obligated to register for EPR packaging Norway:- Manufacturers and importers of packaged goods
+The following entities are obligated to register for EPR packaging Norway:

 - Retailers and wholesalers introducing packaging into the Norwegian market